nizamiza/rpm/README.md

 }
 ```

-> This is required so that RPM doesn't remove itself when you run `:RpmClean`.
+> This is required so that RPM doesn't remove itself when you run `:Rpm clean`.

 3. Require the plugin in your `init.lua`: